Find the options available to you if you have been diagnosed with thyroid cancer.

 Advanced treatment options available at the Center include:

-Radioactive Isotope Therapy is a targeted form of systemic therapy.
-The radioisotopes can be delivered directly to the bloodstream or ingested through a pill.
+Radioactive Isotope (Radioisotope) Therapy is a targeted form of systemic therapy, in which the radioisotopes are delivered directly to the bloodstream intravenously or ingested in the form of a pill.